Maine CHIP: Children's Health Insurance Program

 - Physical, occupational, and speech therapy

-You can also apply by calling OFI at 1-855-797-4357 or visiting a local OFI office.
+You can also apply by calling OFI at 1-855-797-4357, mailing or emailing a paper application, or visiting a local OFI district office.
 Applications are processed within 45 days under federal rules.

-Both MaineCare for children and Cub Care use the same 209% FPL upper income limit.
-The practical difference is the funding source — MaineCare below a certain threshold is 100% Medicaid-funded, while Cub Care above that threshold draws on the CHIP federal matching rate, which is higher than the standard Medicaid match.
-For families, both programs provide the same coverage.
+Both standard MaineCare for children and CHIP-funded coverage use the same income table published by Maine DHHS.
+The practical difference is the funding source — MaineCare below a certain threshold is Medicaid-funded, while coverage above that threshold draws on the CHIP federal matching rate, which is higher than the standard Medicaid match.
+For families, both funding streams provide the same coverage and the same application process.

 CHIP — the Children's Health Insurance Program — is a federal-state partnership that covers children in families whose income is too high for Medicaid but too low to afford private insurance.
 Congress created CHIP in 1997 under Title XXI of the Social Security Act.
 Like Medicaid, CHIP is jointly funded by the federal government and each state, and each state administers its own program.